White House Confirms No Evidence That Trump Colluded With Russia During Election

 “I’ve been authorized by the Department of Justice to confirm that the FBI as part of our counterintelligence mission is investigating the the Russian government’s efforts to interfere in the United States’ 2016 presidential election.
 That includes investigating the nature of any links between individuals associated with the Trump campaign and the Russian government, and whether there was any coordination between the campaign and Russia’s efforts.”

-The question that arises is, why did we not hear about this investigation that has allegedly been going on for months prior to the election?
+The question that arises is, why did we not hear about this investigation that has allegedly been going on for months before the election?
 We heard all about Hillary Clinton and her email investigation, but not one word about Trump’s investigation.

 Trump stands firm that the Russian story is “Fake News” and continues to defend himself on Twitter.